F0lak/dm_open_ref/ref/client/proc/Stat.md

 frequency of stat updates, you can lower `world.tick_lag`.

-Note+ Typically only the currently viewed statpanel is updated, which saves on some network activity and a little time.
+Note: Typically only the currently viewed statpanel is updated, which saves on some network activity and a little time.
 If however the proc sleeps, you need to be sure that any pending updates are displayed once the right panel is available.
 Therefore if you\'re resetting a var